dcmn-com/whosonfirst-data-postalcode-au/README.md

 This dataset is incomplete and approximate.

 Specifically of the [3,330 records](data) included in this repository 892 of them lack any geographic data.
-They are ["visiting" Null Island](https://whosonfirst.mapzen.com/spelunker/nullisland/?iso=au) so to speak.
+They are ["visiting Null Island"](https://whosonfirst.mapzen.com/spelunker/nullisland/?iso=au) so to speak.

 The [remaining 2,438 records](https://whosonfirst.mapzen.com/spelunker/placetypes/postalcode/?iso=au&exclude=nullisland) have geometries that were derived from the available address data for Australia [as provided by OpenAddresses](http://s3.amazonaws.com/data.openaddresses.io/runs/98975/au/countrywide.zip) on July 23, 2016 which was used to generate polygons using the [Clustr](https://github.com/whosonfirst/Clustr) tool.